hashicorp/terraform-provider-azurerm/website/docs/r/bot_service_azure_bot.html.markdown

 * `microsoft_app_msi_id` - (Optional) The ID of the Microsoft App Managed Identity for this Azure Bot Service.
 Changing this forces a new resource to be created.

+* `cmk_key_vault_url` - (Optional) The CMK Key Vault Key URL that will be used to encrypt the Bot with the Customer Managed Encryption Key.

 * `microsoft_app_tenant_id` - (Optional) The Tenant ID of the Microsoft App for this Azure Bot Service.
 Changing this forces a new resource to be created.

 * `microsoft_app_type` - (Optional) The Microsoft App Type for this Azure Bot Service.
 Possible values are `MultiTenant`, `SingleTenant` and `UserAssignedMSI`.
 Changing this forces a new resource to be created.